-# STAY ALERT # CONTROL THE VIRUS # SAVE LIVES #
+# STAY HOME # PROTECT THE NHS # SAVE LIVES #

 Coronavirus (COVID-19): what you need to do (LATEST ADVICE FROM THE UK GOVERNMENT)